 Our developmentally differentated technology & engineering curricula engage students of all ages in experiencing the importance of math and logic in comprehending and modelling the world we live in.

 Science, history, and social studies classes are interdisciplinary.
-In-class work is supplemented by fieldtrips.
+In-class work is supplemented by visiting professionals and fieldtrips.

 A SMARTBoard in every classroom enhances group learning, and each child is assigned their own iPad.
-Our technology/logic class teaches students K-12 programming skills from the basics of Boolean logic through object-oriented coding.
+Our technology/logic class teaches students 1-12 programming skills from the basics of Boolean logic through object-oriented coding.